brimdata/super/book/src/intro.md

 ETL and data exploration and discovery.
 Syntactic shortcuts, keyword search, and SuperDB Desktop make interactively querying data a breeze.

-Instead of operating upon staticly typed relational tables as SQL does, SuperSQL operates super-structured data.
+Instead of operating upon statically typed relational tables as SQL does, SuperSQL operates super-structured data.
 When such data happens to look like a table, then SuperSQL can work just like SQL: